How to Stop Dog From Breaking Fence Updated

 Some American Ninja Warrior dogs find it a uncomplicated matter to scale or sail over nigh any fence, regardless of height.
 Yous can install the canine equivalent of the "warped wall" by calculation an extension to your argue that angles inward at the superlative.
 This makes information technology much harder for your dog to judge the fence peak, and ensures he can't grab the top and pull himself over.
 The longer the inward extension, the harder information technology is for your domestic dog to navigate a jump or climb.

 If you know he is climbing rather than sailing over, consider the "Coyote Roller," either the commercially available product or a do-information technology-yourself projection, suspending PVC pipe on a wire at the elevation of your fence.
 Originally designed to go on coyotes out, information technology can be just as constructive at keeping your domestic dog in your yard.
 When he scales the fence and tries to catch the top to pull himself over, the pipage rolls, he can't go a grip, and he drops dorsum within his yard.
+Another tactic that works for some for jumpers (but not all) is to found shrubbery inside the contend line at his take-off point, and so his flying path is interrupted.
+Of course, bushes take fourth dimension to grow, so this would be a longer-term solution.

 Dogs Who Dig Under Fences